hoergems/ADVT/README.md

 This repository contains the  C++ source code of our online POMDP solver ADVT:
 ```
 @inproceedings{hoerger22:AVDT,
-  title={Adaptive Discretization using Voronoi Trees for Continuous-Action POMDPs (ADVT)},
+  title={Adaptive Discretization using Voronoi Trees for Continuous-Action POMDPs},
-  author={Hoerger, Marcus and Kurniawati, Hanna and Elfes, Alberto},
+  author={Hoerger, Marcus and Kurniawati, Hanna and Kroese, Dirk and Ye, Nan},
   booktitle={Proc.
 Int.
-Workshop on the Algorithmic Foundations of Robotics (To appear)},
+Workshop on the Algorithmic Foundations of Robotics},
   year={2022}
 }
 ```